volkanncicek/Ollama-OCR/README.md

 result = ocr.process_image(
     image_path="path/to/your/image.png", # path to your pdf files "path/to/your/file.pdf"
     format_type="markdown",  # Options: markdown, text, json, structured, key_value
-    custom_prompt="Extract all text, focusing on dates and names." # Optional custom prompt ) print(result)
+    custom_prompt="Extract all text, focusing on dates and names.", # Optional custom prompt language="English" # Specify the language of the text (New! 🆕) ) print(result)
 ```